-If any staining remains once dried, contact Handbag Clinic for a quote, stain removal starts at just £50.
+If any staining remains once dried, you can contact The Handbag Clinic for a quote.
+Their stain removal services start at just £50.

 How to remove odours from a leather bag

-"Removing bacteria is the first step to removing stubborn odours, so the bag needs to be cleaned inside and outside," explains Charlotte.
-"Many people think that they only need to look at the inside of their bag but both need to be thoroughly cleaned to remove odour."
+"Removing bacteria is the first step to removing stubborn odours, so the bag needs to be cleaned inside and outside," says Charlotte.
+"Many people think that they only need to look at the inside of their bag, but both need to be thoroughly cleaned to remove odour."
 She explains how you can do this yourself:

 Check the materials used on your lining and exterior and ensure you have the right products for all materials used on your item.

-If you have a lining that easily pulls out of the bag, pull this out and give it a really thorough clean.
+If you have a lining that easily pulls out of the bag, take it out and give it a really thorough clean.

 Get into all pockets to clear out the bacteria that will be causing the smell.

-Focus on the handles and anywhere oils may have been absorbed as these can be a cause of odours.
+Focus on the handles and places oils may have been absorbed - these can be a cause of odours.

-Once cleaned, finish with protection cream on any leather on the bag (our version is actually scented with that rich leather smell so it will help to reduce any unwanted odours).
-On fabrics, a fabric freshening spray will help but do not saturate the fabric or you may risk warping the bag or damaging any leather or metalwork.
+Once cleaned, finish with protection cream on the bag (our version is actually scented with a rich leather smell to help reduce any unwanted odours).
+On fabrics, a fabric freshening spray will help.
+However, do not saturate the fabric or you may risk warping the bag or damaging any leather or metalwork.

 What not to do when cleaning a leather bag